-Comments: Admission by audition and consent of instructor.
-Recommended: Principal Applied Instrument courses should be taken in sequence (113, 114, 213, 214, 313, 314, 413, 414).
+Admission by audition and consent of instructor.

+Principal Applied Instrument courses should be taken in sequence (113, 114, 213, 214, 313, 314, 413, 414).

-MUS 121: Class Voice
+MUS 121 : Class Voice

-Class Voice is designed for non-music and non-voice music majors who enjoy singing and wish to improve their vocal technique, regardless of ability.
+Class Voice is designed for non-music and nonvoice music majors who enjoy singing and wish to improve their vocal technique, regardless of ability.
 The student will develop the skills, knowledge, and attitudes to perform the range of musical styles and genres written for the solo voice.
 Posture, breathing, phrasing, diction, intonation and tone quality will be addressed in order to aid the student in the development of a healthy singing technique and a better understanding of how the body and mind function in singing.
+Candidates will gain functional performance and pedagogical skills in voice, including sight-reading.

-Recommended: A knowledge of music fundamentals is helpful.
+A knowledge of music fundamentals is helpful.

-Class Piano is designed to teach fundamental keyboard and musicianship skills, including 5 finger position, scales, and progressions.
-Also taught are accompanying and basic theory, including note recognition, rhythm, harmony, form and basic harmonization.
+Class Piano is designed to teach fundamental keyboard and musicianship skills, appropriate to the particular music concentration, including five-finger position, scales, and progressions.
+Also taught are accompanying and basic theory, including note recognition, rhythm, harmony, form, basic harmonization and sight-reading.
+Students will practice transposition.
+Candidates will achieve competency for teaching.
 No prior music experience required.
+Functional abilities in voice keyboard, and teaching specialization are essential.

-Comments: Music majors may use this sequence to prepare for the required Piano Proficiency Exam.
-Recommended: Courses should be taken in sequence (123-124-223-224).
+Music majors may use this sequence to prepare for the required Piano Proficiency Exam.

-Class Piano is designed to teach fundamental keyboard and musicianship skills, including 5 finger position, scales, and progressions.
-Also taught are accompanying and basic theory, including note recognition, rhythm, harmony, form and basic harmonization.
+Class Piano is designed to teach fundamental keyboard and musicianship skills, appropriate to the particular music concentration, including five-finger position, scales, and progressions.
+Also taught are accompanying and basic theory, including note recognition, rhythm, harmony, form, basic harmonization and sight-reading.
+Students will practice transposition.
+Candidates will achieve competency for teaching.
 No prior music experience required.
+Functional abilities in voice keyboard, and teaching specialization are essential.

-Comments: Music majors may use this sequence to prepare for the required Piano Proficiency Exam.
+Music majors may use this sequence to prepare for the required Piano Proficiency Exam.